 The current HIV/AIDS outbreak in Sindh, Pakistan is one example of this issue.
 Of the 150,000 people living with HIV in Pakistan, over half live in Sindh.
 In the past month (April 2019), over 600 people have tested positive for HIV in Sindh, nearly 500 of these children and 90 pregnant women.
 These new diagnoses are stretching the already limited HIV treatment options.
 Additionally, without help to identify and eliminate the unsafe medical practices that caused the current outbreak, future outbreaks are likely to occur.
 Efforts to train physicians to treat HIV, increase access to HIV testing and treatment, and improve the sanitation of medical practices are critical.

-The Providence/Boston Center for AIDS Research in collaboration with the Jinnah Sindh Medical University Alumni Association of North American (JSMUAANA), the Jinnah Sindh Medical University (JSMU), and the APPNA Institute of Public Health (AIPH) have developed the HIV/AIDS Communications Project Part I: HIV in Sindh, Pakistan.
+The Providence/Boston Center for AIDS Research in collaboration with the Jinnah Sindh Medical University Alumni Association of North American (JSMUAANA), the Jinnah Sindh Medical University (JSMU), Association of Physicians of Pakistani Descent of North America (APPNA), and the Association of Pakistani Physicians of New England (APPNE) have developed the HIV/AIDS Communications Project Part I: HIV in Sindh, Pakistan.
 This project aims to teach and train healthcare providers on HIV disease to reduce stigma and increase awareness about HIV, and develop HIV treatment protocols given the limited resources available in Pakistan.